-Urgent Care Claims shall mean claims where care and services are actively ongoing and to which the application of time periods for making claim or appeal decisions could seriously jeopardize the patient's life, health or ability to regain maximum function, or in the opinion of the patient's physician, would subject the patient to severe pain.
-The Plan will defer to the patient's physician as to whether a claim involves urgent care.
+Urgent Care Claims shall mean claims where care and services are actively ongoing and to which the application of time periods for making claim or appeal decisions could seriously jeopardize the patient's life, health or ability to regain maximum function, or in the opinion of the patient's Physician, would subject the patient to severe pain.
+The Plan will defer to the patient's Physician as to whether a claim involves urgent care.

-Waiting Period shall mean the period that must pass under this Plan (or for purposes of determining Creditable Coverage, under any other group health plan) before an Employee or Dependent is eligible to enroll in the Plan (or other health plan as the case may be).
+Waiting Period shall mean the period that must pass under this Plan before an Employee or Dependent is eligible to enroll in the Plan (or other health plan as the case may be).
 Notwithstanding the foregoing, if an Employee or Dependent enrolls as a Special Enrollee on a Special Enrollment Date, any period before such Special Enrollment is not a Waiting Period.